-Felecia Davis is an assistant professor at the Stuckeman Center for Design and Computation within the Stuckeman School and is the director of SOFTLAB.
+Felecia Davis is an associate professor of architecture, lead researcher in the Stuckeman Center for Design and Computation, and director of SOFTLAB in the Stuckeman School.
 She has lectured, taught workshops, published, and exhibited her work in textiles, computation, and architecture internationally, including the Swedish School of Textiles, Microsoft Research, and the Media Lab at the Massachusetts Institute of Technology (M.I.T.).

 She is principal in her own design firm, FELECIADAVISTUDIO.
 She has received several finalist awards for her architectural designs in open and invited design competitions such as the California Valley Central History Museum, the Queens Museum of Art Addition and the Pittsburgh Charm Bracelet Neighborhood Revitalization Competition, and the Little Haiti Housing Association in Miami.

 Davis earned a Ph.D. from the Design and Computation Group in the School of Architecture and Planning at M.I.T.
 She received her M.Arch from Princeton University, and her B.S. in Engineering from Tufts University.
 While at M.I.T., she worked on a dissertation that develops computational textiles or textiles that respond to commands through computer programming, electronics, and sensors for use in architecture.
 These responsive textiles used in lightweight shelters will transform how we communicate, socialize, and use space.

 - B.S. from Tufts University in 1982

 - Ph.D. from Massachusetts Institute of Technology in 2017

 - Architectural Design I Undergraduate

 - Directed Research Studio with Farzaneh Oghazian – “Lightweight Tension Structures: Understanding Material Behavior Using Physical, Digital, and Machine Learning Models”